RSI Indicator Divergence Setups

 LL = Lower Low - 2 lows but last is lower

-First let us look at the illustrations of these terms
+First let us look at the explanations of these trading terms

 Divergence Terms Definition